- You are here:

 7. Registering for Courses

 You will register for courses after you arrive in Metz.
+Please refer to the course schedules for more information for your semester.

 The visa process will begin 3-4 months before departure.